-“Queerness is a Western behavior; it was learnt”.
+“Queerness is a Western behavior; we learnt it”.

 This statement is false because queer history dates back to ancient times in many cultures around the world.
-Sadly, when we talk about the history of queerness, it’s mostly centered around certain countries in the north-west.
+Sadly, when we talk about the history of queerness, we mostly mention certain countries in the north-west.
 And that is why, I am going to talk about queer history from around the world to make it more accessible.

 What better time to do it than this Pride Month.

 The native North American cultures have individuals who don’t follow the binary gender categories of men and women.
 They are diverse in terms of their gender identity and sexuality such as the intersex people, androgynous, feminine males and masculine females.